localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 ---
 title: Announcing the LocalStack 3.7 release!
-description: LocalStack 3.7.0 is now available!
+description: LocalStack 3.7 is now available!
 This minor release introduces several new features, enhancements, and bug fixes, with a focus on improved parity with AWS, new DevX features, and enhanced local developer tooling.
-lead: LocalStack 3.7.0 is now available!
+lead: LocalStack 3.7 is now available!
 This minor release introduces several new features, enhancements, and bug fixes, with a focus on improved parity with AWS, new DevX features, and enhanced local developer tooling.
-date: 2024-08-23T3:59:43+05:30
+date: 2024-08-29
-lastmod: 2024-08-23T3:59:43+05:30
+lastmod: 2024-08-29
-images: []
+images: ['localstack-3.7-banner-image.png']
+leadimage: ['localstack-3.7-banner-image.png']
 contributors: ['Harsh Mishra']
 tags: ['news']
 ---

 ## Introduction

-LocalStack 3.7.0 is now available!
+LocalStack 3.7 is now available!
 This minor release introduces several new features, enhancements, and bug fixes.
 The highlights include a new Lambda Debug Mode, state merging for Cloud Pods, support for DMS Serverless, and a new Lambda Event Source Mapping implementation.

 Additionally, the Chaos Engineering dashboard now uses the Chaos API, and LocalStack now supports fetching logs for Ephemeral Instances.
 The Extensions interface is now embedded in the Web Application, and the CloudFormation provider has received new enhancements.
 The EC2 Libvirt VM manager and SES provider have also been updated with new features.

-**[Get your free LocalStack account](https://app.localstack.cloud/sign-up)** to access the latest features and enhancements in LocalStack 3.7.0!
+**[Get your free LocalStack account](https://app.localstack.cloud/sign-up)** to access the latest features and enhancements in LocalStack 3.7!

 ## How to upgrade?

-To upgrade to LocalStack 3.7.0 using the LocalStack CLI, run the following command to update both the LocalStack Docker image and CLI to the latest version:
+To upgrade to LocalStack 3.7 using the LocalStack CLI, run the following command to update both the LocalStack Docker image and CLI to the latest version:

 ```bash
 $ localstack update all